kumu/weavr-docs/guides/getting-started-admin.md

 To learn more, please head over to [Inviting Community Members](/guides/inviting-communitymembers.md).

 ## Start posting
 Once you’re set up, you can create a Post to send a message to your entire community.
-Choose the Posts icon in the bottom menu bar of your screen and click on the + sign to add a new post.
-You can also pre-determine Post Topics (link to post topics) to organize your community’s messages.
-And finally, perhaps start reaching out to your community members through the direct message functionality!
+To do so, choose the message icon in the bottom menu bar of your screen and click on the + sign to add a new post.
+If you want to create a welcome message that is pinned to your homepage for your community to see as soon as they sign into Weavr, head over to [this guide](/guides/add-welcome-message.md).
+And finally, perhaps start reaching out to individual community members through the direct message functionality!

+Find out more about how to organize your community's messages in the [Post Topics](/guides/post-topics.md) guide.

 ## Weaving Prompts
 Weaving Prompts are the foundational feature of Weavr that allows you to weave your network together and grow a more impactful community.